 Before watching the video, the student learns new vocabulary related to Halloween by matching it with the meanings (bobbing for apples, medieval, immigrant, etc.).
 They also match the new words with their synonyms and images.
 Next, they practice using the new words by completing the sentences.

-They watch a video about the history of Halloween and complete the video comprehension practice.
+They watch a video about the history of Halloween and complete the sentences to check for comprehension.

 Grammar: have as a main or auxiliary verb